ezodude/orra/README.md

 # Usage:  orractl [OPTIONS] COMMAND
 # projects    Add and manage projects
 # webhooks    Add and manage webhooks for a project
-# keys        Add and manage API_KEYS for a project
+# api-keys    Add and manage API keys for a project
 # ps          List orchestrations for a project
 # inspect     Return information of an orchestration
 # logs        Fetch the logs for an orchestration